 The period from 1680 to 1860 is critical for understanding twenty-first-century interpretations of myth.
-For the first time in history, myths were recorded and official versions were printed in Europe.
-During the Enlightenment Era, the word myth was used to distinguish science from fantasy and became equated with “false”.
-Enlightenment philosophers regarded myths as Pagan falsehood or a degenerate version of Biblical truth.
+For the first time in history, myths were recorded, and official versions were printed in Europe.
+During the Enlightenment Era, the word myth was used to distinguish science from fantasy and became equated with “false.”
+Enlightenment philosophers regarded myths as Pagan falsehoods or degenerate versions of Biblical truth.
 Pagan and Christian beliefs were perceived as a corruption of a primal, monotheistic religion and remnants of an irrational past.
-Rationalists saw myth as a preliminary step in the triumph of reason where myths were maintained in society because they alleviated fears of the unknown.
+Rationalists saw myth as a preliminary step in the triumph of reason, where myths were maintained in society because they alleviated fears of the unknown.

 Sir James Frazer and Sir Edward Tylor

-Tylor in Primitive Culture believed that human societies pass through stages of development beginning with savagery, barbarism, and eventually, civilization.
-In societies that are considered “savage” or “barbaric,” where artistic endeavors were not specialized, mythical themes allowed a form of self-expression.
+Tylor, in Primitive Culture, believed that human societies pass through stages of development, beginning with savagery, barbarism, and, eventually, civilization.
+In societies considered “savage” or “barbaric,” where artistic endeavors were not specialized, mythical themes allowed a form of self-expression.
 Ancient people in the “savage” and “barbaric” stages of civilization practiced a form of animism, which is regarded as a necessary stage in the progression of human development.
 The last stage is considered the most advanced stage, where monotheism is the dominant belief system.
-Tylor argued that life events like sleep, death, illness led people to conceptualize a second, separate self, which ultimately led to a belief in a soul.
+Tylor argued that life events like sleep, death, and illness led people to conceptualize a second, separate self, which ultimately led to a belief in a soul.

 Frazer (1940) The Golden Bough: A Study in Magic and Religion.